creatoro/flexicrumbs/README.md

 - welcome
 - welcome/index?search=keyword

-If `query_keys` was to `FALSE` the above link would result in a breadcrumb trail consisting of these two pages:
+If `query_keys` was set to `FALSE` the above link would result in a breadcrumb trail consisting of these two pages:

 - welcome
 - welcome/index